TNTwise/Rife-ESRGAN-App-Linux/README.md

 error: ../mesa-21.1.6/src/intel/vulkan/anv_device.c:3543: GPU hung on one of our command buffers (VK_ERROR_DEVICE_LOST) <br />
 vkQueueSubmit failed -4 <br />
 This means you are on an intel cpu, using your RAM as VRAM and you do not have enough. <br />
-Id recommend using https://github.com/hzwer/arXiv2020-RIFE instead.
+I'd recommend using https://github.com/hzwer/arXiv2020-RIFE instead.